edap/edap.github.com/_posts/2016-07-29-rings-of-lights-on-meshes.md

 }
 ```

-In [this repository](https://github.com/edap/ofxLSystem), in the folder "example-rings" you can find the whole openFrameworks application, shaders and on-set detection included.
+In [this repository](https://github.com/edap/ofxLSystem), in the folder "example-rings" you can find the whole openFrameworks application, shaders and onset detection included.
 The mesh was still pretty big, as I do not need high resolution, I've used meshLab to simplyfy the mesh.

 ## The sound

-[Maximilian](http://maximilian.strangeloop.co.uk/) is not only a c++ library that can be easily integrated with openFrameworks using ofxMaxim, but it has also a javascript port that simplifies a lot working with sound in the browser.
+[Maximilian](http://maximilian.strangeloop.co.uk/) is not only a c++ library that can be easily integrated with openFrameworks using [ofxMaxim](https://github.com/micknoise/Maximilian/tree/master/openFrameworks/ofxMaxim), but it has also a javascript port that simplifies a lot working with sound in the browser.

 To play a sample in with Maximilian is super easy.